Getting Things Done - GTD

 The Natural Planning Model is a productive way to think about projects, because it allows to get maximum value with minimum effort.
 This is an informal approach that does not require great elaboration.
-Although you don’t realize it, you usually do these five things to accomplish any task, however simple it is:
+Although you don’t realize it, you usually do these five things to accomplish any task, no matter how simple it is:

 - You define your purpose and principles.
 First you ask yourself why are you going to do that.
 Defining a clear and specific goal is common sense and has significant benefits.
-It allows you to define what is the project success, create a framework for making decisions, think about the needed resources, clarify the focus and awaken your creativity.
+It allows you to define what is the project success, create a framework to make decisions, think about the needed resources, clarify the focus and awaken your creativity.

 You rarely think about your principles consciously, but they exist, and are of particular importance when there are more people involved.
 You don’t want to reach the result at any cost.
 If your personal values are violated, you will consider the project as a failure.

 - You organize everything.
-Once you know why, what and how, you are able to identify the different components of the project and to define the sequence of activities to be undertaken and their priorities.
+Once you know why, what and how, you are able to identify the different components of the project and to define the sequence of activities to be undertaken as well as their priorities.

 - You identify the next actions.
 Finally, you allocate the needed resources to get the project moving.
 It is about deciding the next actions for each of the moving parts of the project.

-To what degree of detail you should plan a project?
+To what degree of detail should you plan a project?
 According to David Allen, to the point where you stop worrying about it.
-Most times, it will suffice to define one next action.
+Most times, it will be enough to define one next action.